 Is chlorine bad for silver jewelry?

-Yes, Chlorine can have a negative effect on silver jewelry.
-Silver jewelry is sensitive to chemical reactions, and chlorine can react with silver.
-The Reaction can be
+Yes, chlorine can negative effect on silver jewelry Silver jewelry is sensitive to chemical reactions, and chlorine can react with silver.The reaction can

-• to discoloration,
+- to discoloration,

-• or dark spots on the silver jewelry.
+- or dark spots on the silver jewelry.

 Is chlorine harmful to gold-plated jewelry?

-The effects of chlorine on gold-plated jewelry can vary depending on the thickness and quality of the gold layer
+The Effects of chlorine on gold-plated jewelry can vary depending on the thickness and quality of the gold layer.

-How to avoid chlorine damage?
+How can you avoid chlorine damage?

-After a refreshing visit to the swimming pool, it is important to clean your jewelry properly & care in order to maintain its beauty and longevity.
-Both salt and chlorine water can have a variety of effects on jewelry, from discoloration to plating wear.
+After a refreshing visit to the swimming pool, it is important to How to clean jewelry properly & maintainto his to maintain beauty and longevityBoth salt and chlorinated water can have a variety of effects on jewelry, from discoloration to plating wear.

 1. Rinse the jewelry thoroughly with clean water: